BernLeWal/htl-sew-java/README.md

  * __HelloServlet__ demonstrates how simple Servlets are programmed and executed in a web-app.
     A JSTL introduction can be found in [A Guide to the JSTL Library \| Baeldung](https://www.baeldung.com/jstl)

+ * __HelloWebappSetup__ initialized the SQLite database used in the jstl_with_sql.jsp page.
+    Remarks: For a productive webapp it is better to create the database outside the web-pages.

 ## Module 6: Enhanced Programming Concepts

 ### patterns.gameloop